EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 	&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; replace `Execute_R_based_methods.sh` by `Execute_python_based_methods.sh` for executing python-based methods.

-	*The standalone scripts for each deconvolution method expect the command line arguments as below; notice the different versions of argument* **b**.
+	*The standalone scripts for each deconvolution method expect the command line arguments as below; notice the different versions of argument* **arg2**.

 	> *arg1 - index of the ST dataset <br>
 	> arg2 - for R-based methods: index of single-cell reference datasets [varies per removal scenario] <br>